 Heir to South Korea's Samsung faces day of reckoning after four years of graft trial

-A South Korean court will sentence Samsung Electronics Co Ltd heir Jay Y. Lee on a bribery charge on Monday, a ruling likely to have ramifications not just for his company but for all of South Korea's chaebol conglomerates.

-SEOUL: A South Korean court will sentence Samsung Electronics Co Ltd heir Jay Y. Lee on a bribery charge on Monday, a ruling likely to have ramifications not just for his company but for all of South Korea's chaebol conglomerates.
+SEOUL: A South Korean court will sentence Samsung Electronics heir Jay Y Lee on a bribery charge on Monday, a ruling likely to have ramifications not just for his company but for all of South Korea's chaebol conglomerates.

 Lee, 52, was convicted of bribing an associate of former President Park Geun-hye and jailed for five years in 2017.
 He denied wrongdoing, the sentence was reduced and suspended on appeal, and he was released after serving a year.